projectatomic/atomic-site/source/docs/quickstart.md

 ## Prep the cloud-init source ISO

-In order to pass run time customizations to an Atomic host, we use cloud-init.
+In order to pass run time customizations to an Atomic host, we use [**cloud-init**](http://cloudinit.readthedocs.org/en/latest/) .

-You will need to create a metadata ISO to supply critical data via [**cloud-init**](http://cloudinit.readthedocs.org/en/latest/) when your host boots.
-You can pass system data via `meta-data` and configuration data via `user-data` files.
-We will be setting up the password and adding an ssh key for the default user.
+You will need to create a metadata ISO to supply critical data when your Atomic host boots.
+System data is presented via the `meta-data` file and configuration data via the `user-data` file.
+We will be setting up the password and ssh key for the default user.
 The metatdata ISO is created on the machine running your virtualization provider.

-1. Create a `meta-data` file with your desired hostname and any instance-id.
+1. Create a `meta-data` file with your desired hostname and instance-id.
+If you need to change any of this information on a running host, you will need to increment the `instance-id`.
+This is how `cloud-init` identifies a particular instance.

-        $ cat meta-data
+        $ vi meta-data
         instance-id: atomic-host001
         local-hostname: atomic01.example.org

 2. Create a `user-data` file.
 The #cloud-config directive at the beginning of the file is mandatory, not a comment.
 If you have multiple admins and ssh keys you'd like to access the default user, you can add a new `ssh-rsa` line.
-The

-        $ cat user-data
+        $ vi user-data
         #cloud-config
         password: atomic
         ssh_pwauth: True